-The competitors are made up of students from local high-schools which have a historic connection with the temple.
-They shout “doya doya” – the Japanese onomatopoeia for the sound of thundering footsteps – as they are soaked and the atmosphere is very energetic with a highly competitive edge.
+The competitors are made up of students from local high-schools that have a historic connection with the temple.
+They shout “doya doya” – the Japanese onomatopoeia for the sound of thundering footsteps – as they are soaked.
+The atmosphere is energetic with a highly competitive edge.
 You can watch from the temple grounds, but crowds gather early, so be there in the morning to get a good spot.Organizers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.